flowx-ai/docs-flowx/docs/building-blocks/node/node.md

 ## What is a node?

-A node is a visual representation of a point in your process.
-To mark the entrance of a record into the process, nodes are added at certain process points.
+A node is a visual representation of a point in your [**process**](../../terms/flowx-process).
+To mark the entrance of a record into the process, [**nodes**](../../terms/flowx-node) are added at certain process points.

 ![](./img/node_diagram.png)

-FLOWX platforms support different [types of nodes], each needing a different configuration to fulfill its purpose in the business flow.
+FLOWX platforms support different types of nodes, each needing a different configuration to fulfill its purpose in the business flow.

 ## Node types

 Let's go through the most important types of nodes.
-These can be selected when adding a new node to a [process definition](../process/process-definition/process-definition.md) using the FLOWX Designer:
+These can be selected when adding a new node to a [process definition](../process/process-definition/process-definition.md) using the [**FLOWX Designer**](../../terms/flowx-ai-designer):

 ![](./img/nodes_types.png)